 Foam jacking is a fast, economical repair process for correcting settled and unstable concrete.
 From sidewalks to interstates, and everything in between, foam jacking is economical, fast and effective for economically correcting settlement and instability.

 Two polyurethane liquid components are mixed and injected (hence also being called polyurethane injection) under pressure below the area or structure being repaired.
 The two liquids react with each other, expand and harden, like the foam you get in a can to seal around windows.
 Our polyurethane foams stay a liquid for a few seconds before expanding to help them spread out from the exact spot they’re injected, but then get harder much faster, and can exert much more force during expansion.
-The foams we use, (TerraThane), are specially formulated to be very strong and perform well in contact with the ground.
+The foams we use, which are manufactured by NCFI, are specially formulated to be very strong and long-lasting in contact with the ground.

 There are lots of advantages to foam jacking as compared to other methods of repair, such as slab jacking, grinding and replacement.
 Foam jacking has primarily been used in the infrastructure and industrial markets; for many jobs, such as lifting and stabilizing interior floors, foam jacking is almost unquestionably the best repair process available.
 Foam jacking is…